alexander-klokov/image-convolution/README.md

 - **Block Limit Registers (block): 1**.
 This means only one thread block can fit on an SM at a time.
 - **Block Limit Shared Mem (block): 8**.
 This shows that if my kernel were only limited by its shared memory usage, 8 blocks could theoretically run concurrently on a single SM.
 - **Block Limit Warps (block): 1**.
 This indicates that my kernel's block size of 1024 threads is equal to the maximum number of threads an SM can execute at once.
-Note, the Ada Lovelace architecture of my RTX 4060 can have up to 64 active warps per SM.
+Note, the Ada Lovelace architecture of my RTX 4060 can have up to 48 active warps per SM.
 - **Block Limit SM (block):	24**.
 This metric represents the maximum number of thread blocks that can be active on an SM, based on the architecture of the GPU itself.
 It shows that my kernel is nowhere near the SM's physical block limit.

 ## Kernel 1b: Naive Implementation with Optimal Launch Parameters

 My achieved occupancy (64.33%) is very close to the theoretical occupancy (66.7%).
 This suggests that the kernel is performing well, and my primary bottleneck is the theoretical limit itself.

 The primary reason for my low occupancy is the high number of registers per thread.
 On my RTX 4060's SM, the total number of registers is limited (65,536).
 When my kernel requires 56 registers for each of its 1024 threads, the total number of registers per thread block is 1024 threads × 56 registers/thread = 57,344 registers.
 Since an SM has 65,536 registers, it can only hold one thread block at a time (57,344 / 65,536 = 1.14), which rounds down to one.
 Because only one block can be active at a time, my SM is running a maximum of 32 warps (1024 threads / 32 threads per warp; the NCU report shows Achieved Active Warps per SM equal to 30.88).
-This is far below the hardware maximum of 64 warps on a single SM of my GPU.
+This translates to _32 / 48 = 66.7%_ occupancy.

 To increase occupancy, I need to reduce the resource usage per block.
 I have two main options: